top of page

 It does not matter where we are, on a big stage, on the street or in a forest for example.
 In the end, production values mean very little to me.
 Before I start any production, I always ask myself these questions, again and again: "to who? / where? / why? / why now?"

 I don't acknowledge borders between performing arts.
 For me, it's all about that passing moment of "now" that we spend together.
-Then again, I have great respect for skill and training and deep love for dramaturgy.
+Then again, I have great respect for skill and training and a deep love for dramaturgy.
 It is inspiring to see the technical dedication of dancers, puppeteers, circus artists, actors, you name it.
 Yet still, I think we need to be free from all that when the time comes.
 One can not be free just like that.
 We can only be free from something.
 I believe you need to train your craft endlessly, no matter what it is.
 In the end, you need to train just to be able to let it all go.

 I led a professional stage ensemble from 2007 - 2022.
 In it, I've had total creative freedom and this may sound bold but I truly feel like I've done everything I wanted as a director.
 I still have my directing ideas but my own artistic visions don't haunt me anymore.
-I believe that is why I enjoy collaboration above all nowadays.
+I believe that is why I enjoy collaboration nowadays above all.
 I have no need to push my thoughts and I love searching and finding things together with others.
 I don't see any subject I could not touch on stage, though the older I get the less I'm interested in the evil in humanity.
 For me, on stage nothing is holy and everything is possible.

 Background